 I built this timber frame staircase from reclaimed beams that came from another client’s house a few miles up the road.
-The beams use to support a pergola, that was torn down during their remodel.
+The beams were used to support a pergola that was torn down during their remodel.

-We templated the area where the stairs where going to go and brought it back to the shop and premade them.
-The install was fairly straightforward as they were already in assembled in sections.
+We templated the area where the stairs were going to go and brought it back to the shop and premade them.
+The installation was fairly straightforward as they were already assembled in sections.
 All that was left was to put them in place and bolt them in.

 A recount of the video

 The reclaimed beams have already been milled and sanded to thickness.
-I Start out by cutting them to length on the table saw.
+I started out by cutting them to length on the table saw.

 Since the blade is at full height, for safety, I use my knee to shut down the saw as soon as the cut is complete before moving the workpiece.

-And since the cut wasn’t perfectly flush I use a pattern bit in my router to flush it up.
+And since the cut wasn’t perfectly flush, I used a pattern bit in my router to flush it up.

-Now I set up the fence on the band saw to rip the tenons to width and used my Japanese pull saw to trim off the excess.
-I used the same knife scoring technique to prevent tear out.
+I set up the fence on the band saw to rip the tenons to width and used my Japanese pull saw to trim off the excess.
+I used the same knife scoring technique to prevent tear-out.

-To be sure the shoulders seated tightly to the stringers I took a few minutes to finesse the shoulder cleaning up anything that wasn’t square to the face.
+To be sure the shoulders were seated tightly to the stringers, I took a few minutes to finesse the shoulder, cleaning up anything that wasn’t square to the face.

-I laid out the rise and run of the stair treads and marked out for the through mortises and headed over to the drill press to hog out most of the material with a forstner bit.
+I laid out the rise and run of the stair treads marked out for the through mortises and headed over to the drill press to hog out most of the material with a Forstner bit.

-I took my time to make a plywood template that fit perfectly over the tenons so I could use my router to quickly clean out the rest of the material.
-I came back with a chisel to square up the corners, and finish chopping through to the other side of the mortise since my router bit was not long enough to cut all the way through.
+I took my time to make a plywood template that fits perfectly over the tenons so I could use my router to quickly clean out the rest of the material.
+I came back with a chisel to square up the corners and finish chopping through to the other side of the mortise since my router bit was not long enough to cut all the way through.